agarmu/website/src/pages/posts/01-polynomials.md

 main = putStrLn "Ready to CAS!"
 ```

-Though this may seem scary, this is a pretty basic Haskell file.
-At the top of
+Don't worry if this seems intimidating -- this is a pretty basic Haskell file.
-the file, we declare a module, `Main`, which Haskell expects to contain a `main`
+At the top of the file, we declare a module, `Main`, which Haskell expects to
-function (seen at the bottom) of the file.
-The first line of the function
+contain a `main` function (seen at the bottom) of the file.
+The first line of
-declares its type to be `main :: IO ()` -- that is, `main` is a function which
+the function declares its type to be `main :: IO ()` -- that is, `main` is a
-takes _no input_ and _returns nothing_ and performs IO operations [^1].
-The next
+function which takes _no input_ and _returns nothing_ and performs IO operations
-line defines the function of `main` -- it prints the line "Ready to CAS!" to its
+[^1].
+The next line defines the function of `main` -- it prints the line "Ready
-standard output.
-Above `main`, there are several lines of comments.
+to CAS!" to its standard output.
+Above `main`, there are several lines of
+comments.

 [^1]:
     It is natural to feel that declaring an `IO` operation explicitly is at